North Korea says it tested strategic cruise missiles – DW – 01/26/2025

 Future of US-North Korea relations

-The missile test was the first since US President Donald Trump kicked off his second term on Monday.
+The missile test was Pyongyang's first since US President Donald Trump kicked off his second term on Monday.

 In an interview aired Thursday, Trump said he plans to restore relations with Kim, calling the North Korean leader a "smart guy."
 During Trump's first term in office, the two met on three occasions.